chadrc/simple-expression-language/Readme.md

 ## Input
 Input to an expression is referenced by the `$` character.

-Input may also be an associative array or array, in which it can be index to obtain other values.
+Input may also be an associative array, in which it can be index to obtain other values.

 Input = "Hello"
 ```